We love to get around

 Why are the themes picked so important?
 Answer

 As meeting places and hotspots of creativity, finance, social and technical innovation, cities can drive progress in many areas.
-Given the considerable social co-benefits and big climate wins demonstrated from city action within the areas of transport, energy, housing and waste we wanted to drive particular attention to those areas.
+Given the considerable social co-benefits and big climate wins demonstrated from city action within the areas of transport, energy, housing, waste and food we wanted to drive particular attention to those areas.
 For example, cities can achieve huge emission reduction while increasing quality of life through strategies such as car-free and car-restricted areas, electrification, expanding public transport, promoting cycling, making the city more compact and pedestrian-friendly, and developing only where sustainable transport is available.
+Climate smart food procurement and promotion of more veggie based diets addresses food’s climate impact as well as health issues.

 Through closed-loop solutions and cradle-to-cradle approaches where waste is minimized and tapped for material and energy, smarter urban waste management can improve the economy, the environment and people’s quality of life simultaneously.
 By refurbishing buildings and supporting local renewable energy production cities can free themselves from fossil fuel dependency and protect their economy against future energy costs.